rust-project-primer/book/src/intro.md

 The applications are endless, and the ecosystem is ever evolving to make this easy.

-At the same time, this power can be frightning.
-Once your have learned the basics, where do you go from here?
+At the same time, this power can be frightening.
+Once you have learned the basics, where do you go from here?
 What parts of the ecosystem do you use for what?
 What are some common issues that your project might run into, and how do you solve them?
 How do you structure your project, what are some common pitfalls